 The Board is supported on environmental matters by its Board Investment Committee with the majority of members being independent non-executive directors.
-This Committee oversees the investment management strategy within funds in scope of the Company and of the Company's parent company, the Scottish Widows Group Limited, with specific consideration of the impact and opportunities related to sustainability risks, including climate, people and societal risk, taking into account any Environmental, Social and Governance (ESG) characteristics of these funds.
-In particular the Committee monitors the effectiveness of strategy for meeting the stated Net Zero targets in respect of Scottish Widows' overall investments, in alignment with the IP&I business and Lloyds Banking Group's overarching purpose of Helping Britain Prosper in the future.
+The Committee oversees the investment management strategy of the Company's funds.
+Consideration is given to specific opportunities related to sustainability risks, including climate, people and societal risk.
+This includes monitoring the effectiveness of the strategy for meeting the stated Net Zero targets in respect of Scottish Widows' overall investments.